 What is a Fidelity Investment Account?

-A Fidelity investment account lets users trade stocks and access various investment options, such as bonds, mutual funds, and ETFs.
+A Fidelity investment account lets users trade stocks and access a range of investment options, including bonds, mutual funds, and ETFs.

 This account offers several benefits.
 Users can buy and sell stocks, use research tools, and access market insights.
-The brand provides different account types for various investment goals, such as individual, joint, and retirement accounts like IRAs.
+The brand offers different account types for various investment goals, including individual, joint, and retirement accounts such as IRAs.

-Investors can manage their accounts online or through mobile apps, making monitoring and adjusting portfolios easy.
-The brand offers educational resources to help users understand investing basics, market trends, and strategies for building a diversified portfolio.
+Investors can manage their accounts online or via mobile apps, making it easy to monitor and adjust portfolios.
+The brand offers educational resources to help users understand the basics of investing, market trends, and strategies for building a diversified portfolio.
 Customer service is a key feature, with phone, email, and live chat support.

 Is Fidelity an investment bank?

 No, it is not an investment bank.
-Fidelity Investments Inc. is an asset management firm that offers services such as mutual funds, retirement planning, brokerage services, and wealth management.
+Fidelity Investments Inc. is an asset management firm that offers mutual funds, retirement planning, brokerage services, and wealth management.

 The company focuses on managing investments for individual and institutional clients.
-The brand offers products and services to help clients reach their financial goals, such as managing mutual funds, providing brokerage accounts, and giving financial planning advice.
+The brand offers products and services to help clients reach their financial goals, including managing mutual funds, providing brokerage accounts, and offering financial planning advice.